leggeti/CoffeeForEveryone/README.md

 5. Then loadbalance those two with geo-redundancy.
 (Mike said, use TM, but Front door?

 6. Create a storage account with blob storage and create a lifecycle management rule that says move to Archive tier after 30 days.
+Here we created a SAS key that can last for x amount of time.

 ## User accounts